 On March 23, 2012, the Coast Guard established a ballast water discharge standard (BWDS) for U.S. waters and a Coast Guard type-approval requirement for ballast water management systems (BWMS) used to meet this regulation.
-This type approval process established requirements for designing, testing, installing, and operating equipment on board vessels.
+This type approval process established requirements for designing, testing, installing, treating and operating equipment on board vessels.

 The USCG BWDS matches the standard adopted by the International Maritime Organization (IMO) in 2004 and further established by seven U.S. states.
-Coast Guard implementation efforts are underway, including the establishment of a type approval program for BWMS and the acceptance of Independent Laboratories (ILs) to carryout type approval testing.
+Coast Guard implementation efforts are underway and five independent laboratories have been accepted to carry out type approval testing of BWMS.
+As of January 2017, three BWMS have been Coast Guard type approved and 19 BWMS are in the process for testing.

-The Coast Guard has also accepted 56 foreign-approved ballast water treatment systems as Alternate Management Systems (AMS).
+As of July 2016, the Coast Guard has also accepted 56 foreign-approved ballast water treatment systems as Alternate Management Systems (AMS).
 Vessels operating outside of the Great Lakes may use an AMS in lieu of USCG ballast water exchange requirements prior to the ballast water management compliance dates established in the final rule, and in lieu of meeting the ballast water discharge standard for up to five years after their compliance dates.